 However, you must know that this isn’t a viable option for all Queenslanders.
 It is best for weatherboard style, timber-framed homes on brick stumps — not those brick veneer/full brick homes built on concrete slabs.
 This type of project could get more expensive than a traditional extension as well.

 In this blog, we hope to answer your burning questions about the costs of an ‘up and under’ project.
-May it shed light to anyone planning to raise and restump their homes to add livable areas.
+May it shed light on anyone planning to raise and restump their homes to add livable areas.

 We have done a lot of this in Brisbane, Sunshine Coast, and the Gold Coast.
 As design professionals, we are sure about one thing: the cost of this project varies depending on who you’re talking to.